Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Rising Graph-Triggered Bandits

 In this part, we discuss the notion of \emph{optimality} for our learning problem.
 We first characterize the complexity of finding the optimal policy followed by the clairvoyant when both the expected values and the matrix $\mathbf{G}$ are \emph{known}.

-\begin{restatable}[Complexity of finding the Optimal Policy in Rising GTBs]{thr}{theoremHardness} Compu- ting the optimal policy in Rising GTBs with general matrices $\mathbf{G}$ is NP-Hard. \end{restatable} This theorem follows from a reduction to the NP-Hard problem of determining if a large clique in a given graph exists~\citep{karp1972reducibility}.
-Intuitively, given a graph $(V,E)$, we build an instance in which the cumulative reward is maximum only if the learner plays a sequence of arms that are associated with vertexes in a clique.
+\begin{restatable}[Complexity of Finding the Optimal Policy in Rising GTBs]{thr}{theoremHardness} Computing the optimal policy in Rising GTBs with general matrices $\mathbf{G}$ is NP-hard. \end{restatable} This theorem follows from a reduction to the NP-hard problem of determining if a large clique in a given graph exists~\citep{karp1972reducibility}.
+Intuitively, given a graph $(V,E)$, we build an instance in which the cumulative reward is maximum only if the learner plays a sequence of arms that are associated with vertices in a clique.
 Theorem~\ref{thr:hardness} implies that the class of problems of Rising GTBs is computationally harder than all restless bandits and rested rising bandits, for which the optimal policy can be computed in polynomial time~\citep{heidari2016tight}.
 Moreover, the optimal policy does not admit a simple closed-form representation.
 Thus, in general, the optimal policy cannot be reduced to a greedy one or to a fixed-arm policy.
-The result highlights how this definition of optimal policy is closer to the one of MDPs rather than the one of standard bandit settings.
+The result highlights how this definition of optimal policy is closer to that of MDPs rather than that of standard bandit settings.

 We now show how, for the special case of Rising GTBs with block-diagonal connectivity matrices, the optimal policy can be efficiently computed and admits a closed-form solution. \begin{restatable}[Optimal Policy in Rising GTBs with Block-Diagonal CM]{thr}{theoremBlockOptimal} For any instance $(\boldsymbol{\nu}, \mathbf{G}, T)$ of Rising GTBs with $\mathbf{G} \in \mathbb{B}_{\widetilde{k}}$, the optimal policy $\pi_{\boldsymbol{\nu}, \mathbf{G}, T}^* \in \argmax_{\pi} J_{\boldsymbol{\nu}, \mathbf{G}, T} (\pi)$ is given by: